-Several indicators in this report are based on self-reported survey data.
+Several indicators in this report are based on selfreported survey data.
 Readers should note that limitations inherent to self-reported data may affect estimates (Addington 2005; Cantor and Lynch 2000).
 First, unless an interview is "bounded" or a reference period is established, estimates may include events that exceed the scope of the specified reference period.
 This factor may artificially increase reported incidents because respondents may recall events outside of the given reference period.
 Second, many of the surveys rely on the respondent to "self-determine" a condition.
 This factor allows the respondent to define a situation based upon his or her own interpretation of whether the incident was a crime or not.
 On the other hand, the same situation may not necessarily be interpreted in the same way by a bystander or the perceived offender.
 Third, victim surveys tend to emphasize crime events as incidents that take place at one point in time.
 However, victims can often experience a state of victimization in which they are threatened or victimized regularly or repeatedly.
 Finally, respondents may recall an event inaccurately.
 For instance, people may forget the event entirely or recall the specifics of the episode incorrectly.
 These and other factors may affect the precision of the estimates based on these surveys.

 Data trends are discussed in this report when possible.
 Where trends are not discussed, either the data are not available in earlier surveys or the wording of the survey question changed from year to year, eliminating the ability to discuss any trend.
 For example, in Indicator 11, which reports on bullying using data from the School Crime Supplement survey, the 2007 questionnaire was revised to include information on cyber-bullying.
-Due to this change, the text of this indicator is no longer presenting trend information.
+Due to this change, the text of this indicator no longer presents trend information.

 Where data from samples are reported, as is the case with most of the indicators in this report, the standard error is calculated for each estimate provided in order to determine the "margin of error" for these estimates.
 The standard errors of the estimates for different subpopulations in an indicator can vary considerably and should be taken into account when making comparisons.
-Throughout this report, in cases where the standard error was at least 30 percent of the associated estimate, the estimates were noted with a "!" symbol (interpret data with caution).
+With the exception of Indicator 2, in this report, in cases where the standard error was at least 30 percent of the associated estimate, the estimates were noted with a "!" symbol (interpret data with caution).
+In Indicator 2, the "!" symbol cautions the reader that estimates marked indicate that the reported statistic was based on fewer than 10 cases.
 In cases where the standard error was greater than 50 percent of the associated estimate, the estimate was suppressed.
 See appendix A for more information.